 Southwestern Practicum Students Win Two Appellate Cases

-Students participating in Southwestern's Appellate Litigation Practicum completed a very successful year, winning both of the cases they argued before the Ninth Circuit Court of Appeals.
+Students participating in Southwestern's Appellate Litigation Clinic completed a very successful year, winning both of the cases they argued before the Ninth Circuit Court of Appeals.

 In April, the court granted Southwestern's client's petition for review and remanded it to the Board of Immigration Appeals with instructions to vacate the order removing him from the United States.
 Professor Gowri Ramachandran, who teaches the practicum, explained that students Justin Felton, Stephanie Hyland-Zacarias, Annie Levitt and Menachem Striks put together a superb opening brief and reply brief, and they all helped Felton excel in his oral argument.
 Adjunct Professor Andrew Knapp, who co-teaches the practicum, served as supervising attorney on the case.